MikeCookDev/100daysofcode/README.md

 Day 50: Continued working on the second page of my cheatsheet project.

 Day 51:Did more work on my cheatsheet project.

+Day 52: Worked on page two of my project aswell as created a home page for it.